-If you’re currently considering home as your ideal setting for the birth of your baby, you may have received comments like these (often uninvited)...
+If you’re currently considering home as your ideal location for the birth of your baby, you may have received unsolicited comments like...

-If anyone, be that a doctor, family member, friend or even a stranger, pipes up with one of the above statements, or similar, here are some questions you can ask yourself:
+If anyone, be that a doctor, family member, friend or even a stranger, pipes up with one of the above statements, or similar, here are three questions you can ask yourself:

 The statement "I'd never have a home birth" (or similar) often comes from the assumption that a hospital setting is the safest place for everyone to birth their baby, and that birthing at home is deemed "unsafe".
 However, I blooming LOVE a study (any of my clients know this) and a large systemic review and meta-analysis (looking at 14 studies including data from more than 500,000 intended home births) published in The Lancet in 2019 found that “The risk of perinatal or neonatal mortality was not different when birth was intended at home or in hospital.”
 (Hutton et al 2019)